 - 1 tsp. vanilla extract

-If you want a less pronounced liqueur flavor, reduce the liqueur to 2 tbsp and add an additional 2 tbsp of heavy cream.
-Additionally, if you want to add a coffee flavor to your fudge, you can add 1/2-1 tsp of instant coffee or espresso powder to the fudge mixture before it comes to a boil.
+If you want a less pronounced liqueur flavor, reduce the liqueur to 2 Tbsp. and add an additional 2 Tbsp. of heavy cream.
+Additionally, if you want to add a coffee flavor to your fudge, you can add 1/2-1 tsp. of instant coffee or espresso powder to the fudge mixture before it comes to a boil.